Boundaries between the continents: Modern definition

-Russia and Turkey are transcontinental states with territory in both Asia and Europe.
+Russia and Turkey are transcontinental states with territory in both Asia and Europe by any definition.
 Russia is historically, culturally, and politically a European state, with a history of imperial conquests in Asia.
-Conversely, Turkey is an Asian state with imperial conquests in Europe.
-Kazakhstan is also a transcontinental state by this definition, with its West Kazakhstan and Atyrau provinces extending on either side of the Ural River.
-The Turkish city Istanbul is a transcontinental city due to its location on both sides of the Bosporus (one of the Turkish Straits).
+The situation for Turkey is inverse, as that of an Asian country with imperial conquests in Europe.
+Kazakhstan is also a transcontinental state by this definition, with its West Kazakhstan and Atyrau provinces extending on either side of the Ural River, although it is considered a central Asian country that extends to Europe.
+The Turkish city Istanbul is a transcontinental city because it lies on both sides of the Bosporus (one of the Turkish Straits).
 The Russian and Kazakhstani cities of Magnitogorsk, Orenburg, and Atyrau fall on the Ural River, making them transcontinental cities as well.

 This Ural River delineation is the only segment not to follow a major mountain range or wide water body, both of which often truly separate populations.
 However, the Ural River is the most common division used by authorities, is the most prominent natural feature in the region, and is the "most satisfactory of those (options) proposed" which include the Emba River, a much smaller stream cutting further into Central Asian Kazakhstan.
 The Ural River bridges in Atyrau and Orenburg are even labeled with permanent monuments carved with the word "Europe" on one side, "Asia" on the other.

-Due to the fact that the Kazakhs are an Asian people, after the collapse of the USSR, the option according to which the border of Europe runs from the Caspian Sea along the state border between Russia and Kazakhstan to the Ural River has also gained popularity.
+Because the Kazakhs are an Asian people, after the collapse of the USSR, the option according to which the border of Europe runs from the Caspian Sea along the state border between Russia and Kazakhstan to the Ural River has also gained popularity.